oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 [ContextDefiningProperties](./Org.OData.Aggregation.V1.xml#L188:~:text=<Term%20Name="-,ContextDefiningProperties,-")|\[PropertyPath\]|<a name="ContextDefiningProperties"></a>The annotated property or custom aggregate is only well-defined in the context of these properties<br>The context-defining properties need either be part of the result entities, or be restricted to a single value by a pre-filter operation.
 Examples are postal codes within a country, or monetary amounts whose context is the unit of currency.
 [LeveledHierarchy](./Org.OData.Aggregation.V1.xml#L195:~:text=<Term%20Name="-,LeveledHierarchy,-")|\[PropertyPath\]|<a name="LeveledHierarchy"></a>Defines a leveled hierarchy by defining an ordered list of properties in the hierarchy
 [RecursiveHierarchy](./Org.OData.Aggregation.V1.xml#L199:~:text=<Term%20Name="-,RecursiveHierarchy,-")|[RecursiveHierarchyType](#RecursiveHierarchyType)|<a name="RecursiveHierarchy"></a>Defines a recursive hierarchy.
-[AvailableOnAggregates](./Org.OData.Aggregation.V1.xml#L266:~:text=<Term%20Name="-,AvailableOnAggregates,-")|[AvailableOnAggregatesType](#AvailableOnAggregatesType)|<a name="AvailableOnAggregates"></a>This action or function is available on aggregated entities if the `RequiredProperties` are still defined
+[AvailableOnAggregates](./Org.OData.Aggregation.V1.xml#L280:~:text=<Term%20Name="-,AvailableOnAggregates,-")|[AvailableOnAggregatesType](#AvailableOnAggregatesType)|<a name="AvailableOnAggregates"></a>This action or function is available on aggregated entities if the `RequiredProperties` are still defined

 ## Functions

 ### <a name="isroot"></a>[isroot](./Org.OData.Aggregation.V1.xml#L212:~:text=<Function%20Name="-,isroot,-")

-Returns true, if and only if the value of the node property of the specified hierarchy is the root of the hierarchy
+Returns true if and only if the value of the node property of the specified hierarchy is the root of the hierarchy

 Parameter|Type|Description
 :--------|:---|:----------